 Best Practices for Azure Cloud Security Posture Management

 Cloud technology and associated security tools have come a long way in the last decade.
 Traditionally, CSPM centered around compliance, whereas today’s solutions go deeper into cloud infrastructure to offer organizations not just benchmarks but a holistic view.
 These tools seek to be proactive by identifying vulnerabilities and recommending handling them.
 Still, some solutions have come further than others.

 When picking an Azure Cloud Security Posture Management tool, here are three primary aspects to consider:

 Leverage The Power of Automation.
 Manually handling CSPM is simply impossible in Azure, especially for large organizations.
 Cloud environments are dynamic, making them powerful, but also that power requires dynamic tools.
 Utilizing automation is the only way to handle the agility and endless scalability of cloud infrastructure in a secure manner, so seek a CSPM solution that can bring new assets and proactive risk discovery and mitigation to your organization.

 Seek Out Holistic Visibility.
-A holistic view of your “cloud sprawl” is incredibly valuable, and achieving that transparency is a crucial step in having a secure cloud environment.
-Aside from being able to see all of your assets, CSPMs that introduce visibility will show you how these assets interact, highlighting paths and dependencies and any vulnerabilities that attackers may find in them.
+A holistic view of your “cloud sprawl” is incredibly valuable, and achieving that transparency is crucial in having a secure cloud environment.
+Aside from seeing all of your assets, CSPMs that introduce visibility will show you how these assets interact, highlighting paths and dependencies and any vulnerabilities that attackers may find in them.

 Look for Context Instead of Clutter.
-The noise that comes along with many of the traditional cloud security tools distracts from what’s important, including alerts that need to be addressed in a timely manner.
-The right CSPM might give you a dozen alerts, but they’ll be weighted accordingly and each one will have a clear path for remediation so that you can take action instead of becoming overwhelmed.
+The noise that comes with many of the traditional cloud security tools distracts from what’s important, including alerts that must be addressed promptly.
+The right CSPM might give you a dozen alerts, but they’ll be weighted accordingly, and each one will have a clear path for remediation so that you can take action instead of becoming overwhelmed.